History of Maxine Waters in Timeline

 In 1990, Maxine Waters was elected to the United States House of Representatives for California's 29th congressional district.

-In 1991, Maxine Waters began serving as the U.S. Representative for California's 43rd congressional district, then numbered as the 29th district.
+In 1991, Maxine Waters was elected as the U.S. Representative for California's 43rd congressional district, then numbered as the 29th district.

-In 1992, Maxine Waters's congressional district was renumbered as the 35th district.
+In 1992, Maxine Waters' congressional district, which she represented since 1990, was renumbered as the 35th district.

-In 1993, California's 29th congressional district, which Maxine Waters represented, was renumbered as the 35th district.
+In 1993, Maxine Waters' congressional district, which she represented since 1991, was renumbered from the 29th to the 35th district.

-On July 29, 1994, Maxine Waters was suspended from the House for the rest of the day after repeatedly interrupting a speech by Representative Peter King.
+On July 29, 1994, Maxine Waters was suspended from the House for the remainder of the day after repeatedly interrupting a speech by Representative Peter King, leading to her being deemed "unruly and turbulent".

 In 1996, after a San Jose Mercury News article alleged CIA complicity in the Los Angeles crack epidemic, Maxine Waters called for an investigation.